-Transferring the Vast Majority of Expected Credit Losses to Third Parties Through K Certificates and Similar Securitizations
+Transferring a Large Majority of Expected and Stress Credit Losses to Third Parties Through K Certificates, SB Certificates, and Other Transactions

-We seek to transfer multifamily mortgage credit risk primarily through K Certificate transactions in which we transfer substantially all of the first loss position associated with the underlying multifamily loans to third-party investors.
-The amount of subordination to the guaranteed certificates in our K Certificate transactions is set at a level that we believe is sufficient to cover the vast majority of the expected credit losses on the loans.
+We seek to transfer multifamily mortgage credit risk primarily through K Certificate and SB Certificate transactions in which we transfer a first loss position associated with the underlying multifamily loans to third-party investors.
+The amount of subordination to the guaranteed certificates in our K Certificate and SB Certificate transactions is set at a level that we believe is sufficient to cover a large majority of the expected and stress credit losses on the loans.
 We continue to develop other strategies to reduce our credit exposure to multifamily loans and securities by transferring credit risk to third parties.

-We securitized \$128.4 billion in UPB of multifamily loans in K Certificate transactions between 2009 and 2015.
-Excluding transactions without subordination, the average level of subordination on all outstanding K Certificates was 18% as of both December 31, 2015 and 2014.
-Since we began issuing K Certificates, we have experienced no credit losses associated with our guarantees on these securities.
-See "Our Business Segments - Multifamily" for more information on K Certificates.
+We securitized \$178.4 billion in UPB of multifamily loans in K Certificate and SB Certificate transactions between 2009 and 2016.
+Excluding transactions without subordination, the average level of subordination on all outstanding K Certificates and SB Certificates was 14% and 15% as of December 31, 2016 and 2015, respectively.
+Since we began issuing K Certificates and SB Certificates, we have experienced no credit losses associated with our guarantees on these securities.
+See "Our Business Segments - Multifamily" for more information on K Certificates and SB Certificates.